k3v1n888/gcp/SENTIENT_AI_INTEGRATION.md

 ---

-🎯 **Your CXyber AI SOC system is now a complete multi-model architecture with your trained threat detection models at the core!**
+🎯 **Your Sentient AI SOC system is now a complete multi-model architecture with your trained threat detection models at the core!**